 DNO requirements and interface

 There are six DNO companies and [six] independent DNOs, all of whom own the connexion arrangements with customers (ie each DG site, hereafter referred to as customers).
-Although the broad arrangements for managing the customer interface are common, each of the [12] companies will have its own detailed requirements for customer interaction and data recording etc. The interaction with each customer will need to be conducted in accordance with the detailed requirements of the company whose network the customer is connected to.
+Although the broad arrangements for managing the customer interface are common, each of the [12] companies will have its own detailed requirements for customer interaction and data recording etc.

+As far as possible, and certainly as far as the technical requirements are concerned/implemented, the approach should be common across GB.
+However the detailed interaction with each customer will need to be conducted in accordance with the specific customer-service policy requirements of the company whose network the customer is connected to.

 Each DNO will also expect the agent to work within the DNO’s offices and using the DNO’s systems to expedite the necessary work.
 Each DNO will specify the exact local requirements etc for access and provide the necessary arrangements.
 Any DNO requirements need to be strictly adhered to.